jcolag/entropy-arbitrage/2023-04-20-shades-gray.md

  > Captain's log, Stardate 42976.1.
 During a geological survey on Surata Four, Commander Riker has become infected by an unidentified microbe.

-You'll find at least two [Suratá](https://en.wikipedia.org/wiki/Surat%C3%A1)s in northeastern Colombia.
+You'll find at least two {% wiki Surat%C3%A1|Suratá|en %}s in northeastern Colombia.

  > **DATA**: The structure is rhizomatous.

-He means that, as in it looks like a [rhizome](https://en.wikipedia.org/wiki/Rhizome), though it...doesn't.
+He means that, as in it looks like a {% wiki Rhizome|rhizome|en %}, though it...doesn't.
 But what do I know?
 Data said that he didn't detect animals in the area, but the soundtrack seems to have birds chirping.

  > **RIKER**: Captain, one of the things I've learned anything on these voyages, on this ship, and from you, is that most life forms act out of an instinct for survival, not out of malice.